Welcome to Sustainable Schools

 “It was very inspiring to see how the pupils cared about protecting the environment and I am looking forward to hearing about the sustainability projects they implement in their schools.”

-The pupils shared what they have already been doing in their own schools and took away lots of ideas for projects to run during next summer’s district wide Sustainability Festival, which takes place from 23rd May to 7th June.
+The pupils shared what they have already been doing in their own schools and took away lots of ideas for projects to run during next summer’s district wide Sustainability Festival, which would have taken place in late Spring.

 Teach the Future